 Section 394.
-Provision for facilitating reconstruction and amalgamation of companies. -(1) Where an application is made to the [Tribunal] under Section 391 for the sanctioning of a compromise or arrangement proposed between a company and any such persons as are mentioned in that section, and it is shown to the [Tribunal]-(a) that the compromise or arrangement has been proposed for the purpose of, or in connection with a scheme for the reconstruction of any company or companies, or the amalgamation of any two or more companies; and the [Tribunal] may, either by the order sanctioning the compromise or arrangement or by a subsequent order, make provision for all or any of the following matters:-
+Provision for facilitating reconstruction and amalgamation of companies. - (1) Where an application is made to the [Tribunal] under Section 391 for the sanctioning of a compromise or arrangement proposed between a company and any such persons as are mentioned in that section, and it is shown to the [Tribunal]-

-(b) that under the scheme the whole or any part of the undertaking, property or liabilities of any company concerned in the scheme (in this section referred to as a "transferor company") is to be transferred to another company (in this section referred to as "the transferee company");
+- (a) that the compromise or arrangement has been proposed for the purpose of, or in connection with a scheme for the reconstruction of any company or companies, or the amalgamation of any two or more companies; and - (b) that under the scheme the whole or any part of the undertaking, property or liabilities of any company concerned in the scheme (in this section referred to as a "transferor company") is to be transferred to another company (in this section referred to as "the transferee company");